carlmontanari/boxen/README.md

 this flag set!

+## Packaging With Non-Release Versions

+Packaging NOSs into containers *should* (usually!) work with release versions of boxen.
+But... while doing development or testing, you may want to package the boxen binary with your changes made.
+To do this you can set the `BOXEN_PACKAGE_BINARY` to the file name/path of the built binary you would like to have packaged into the container (for both build/install and final/start images).
+Make sure that the binary is packaged for *Linux* (x86)!

 ### Timeout Multiplier

 `BOXEN_TIMEOUT_MULTIPLIER` does what it says on the tin -- mostly this just modifies how long to